MetaMask/rpc-errors/README.md

 /**
  * Classes
  */
-import { EthereumRpcError, EthereumProviderError } from 'eth-rpc-errors'
+import { EthereumRpcError, EthereumProviderError } from '@metamask/rpc-errors'

 /**
  * getMessageFromCode and errorCodes
  */
-import { getMessageFromCode, errorCodes } from 'eth-rpc-errors'
+import { getMessageFromCode, errorCodes } from '@metamask/rpc-errors'

 // get the default message string for the given code, or a fallback message if
 // no message exists for the given code